rokups/rokups.github.io/index.md

+## Gaming VM performance

+Thanks to advances of QEMU and virtio nowdays it is very easy to set up a VM with dedicated GPU.
+Great times for Linux gamers.
+However many face another issue - poor VM performance.
+I spent many times gathering bits on the internet and came up with a solution that works for me.
+[Read More...](pages/gaming-vm-performance.md)

 ## Python3 asyncio - call async code from synchronous code

 Problem stems from the fact that while we can call `def` functions from `async def` functions, we can not do opposite.
 This essentially divides python code into two islands - async is land and synchronous one.
 Problems start to arise when we need to call async code from synchronous code which we do not control.
 [Read More...](pages/python3-asyncio-sync-async.md)